Scientists determined a new quantum effect

 Prof. Yuji Hasegawa, head of the neutron interferometry group, explained, “Way back in 1988, colleagues already predicted how a neutron should behave when it is suddenly exposed to the rotation.
 A coupling between the neutron spin and a rotating magnetic field was predicted.
 But until now, no one could directly demonstrate this coupling in its quantum mechanical form.
 It also took us a few years of work and several attempts to do that.”

-Like an artist who has spin and crosses a pivoting carousel, the neutron is presented to a rotating magnetic field.
-This field manipulates the turn, be that as it may, the spin orientations before and after the magnetic field are the equivalent.
+Like an artist who has spun and crossed a pivoting carousel, the neutron is presented to a rotating magnetic field.
+This field manipulates the turn; be that as it may, the spin orientations before and after the magnetic field are equivalent.

 After traversing the region with the magnetic field, the angular momentum of the neutron is equivalent to previously.
-The main thing that “occurred” to the neutron is that it experience impacts of latency, which are perceptible by methods for quantum mechanics.
+The main thing that “occurred” to the neutron is that it experiences the impacts of latency, which are perceptible by methods for quantum mechanics.

-In the experiment, the neutron beam is split into two separate partial beams.
-One of them is presented to a pivoting field while the other is unaffected.
+The experiment splits the neutron beam into two separate partial beams.
+One is presented to a pivoting field, while the other is unaffected.
 Both partial beams are then recombined.
 Observing the standards of quantum mechanics, the neutron travels along both paths simultaneously.
-Primarily, the impacts of inertia locally change the wavelength of the particle-wave.
+Primarily, the impacts of inertia locally change the wavelength of the particle wave.
 This decides how the fractional waves intensify and extinguish one another.

 Armin Danner said, “It is fascinating that we induced a pure quantum effect which at first cannot be understood classically.
 Our intuition should, therefore, not help us here at all.
 But we could demonstrate for a particular case that the classical concept of inertia is still valid for the neutron spin.”